December 28, 1994- Santo Domingo, Dominican Republic

 Paula arrived late last night, so our little group of four students is now complete.
 She is a kind outgoing girl and a considerate roommate.
 Her first degree is in biology and her second will be in nursing.
-Her Spanish is much better than mine, so that is helpful.
-At noon, the clinic pharmacist, Angel, picked us up for our four-hour ride to the town of San Juan near Haiti where we will be living and working for the next nine days.
+I’m glad her Spanish is much better than mine.
+At noon, the clinic pharmacist, Angel, picked us up for our four-hour ride to the town of San Juan near Haiti where we will live and work for the next nine days.
 As we rode through the lush green countryside, we passed blooming pampas grass, banana trees, bean fields, oxen, donkeys, goats, pigs, and trucks loaded with lemons.
 Dr. Elaine informed us that they are racially conscious in the DR. The lighter one’s skin, the higher the class of the person.
 Every young person wants to marry a person with lighter skin than theirs so they can move up the social scale.

 We arrived at the Mennonite clinic and were warmly greeted by Cora, a Canadian Nurse Practitioner, and Tammy, a nursing student from my hometown who will translate for us.
-The gorgeous hot pink bougainvillea and red poinsettia trees are in full bloom.
-The inviting thatched roof gazebo is complete with rocking chairs.
-Cora and Tammy served us a delicious dinner of three different kinds of pizza with fresh squeezed lemonade, bananas, and cookie bars.
+Blooming hot pink bougainvillea and red poinsettia trees surround the inviting thatched roof gazebo complete with rocking chairs.
+Cora and Tammy served us a delicious dinner of three different kinds of pizza with fresh-squeezed lemonade, bananas, and cookie bars.
 Cora then began our orientation.
 She said to be careful of the young men, many of whom want to marry an American woman solely so he can become an American citizen, move to New York, and then disappear.
-She told us several sad stories of this happening to American single women.
+She told us several sad stories of this happening to single American women.

 Cora showed us photos of some of the 500 infants in her survival program.
 The changes were amazing.
-She has only had about ten infants die in the past eighteen months since she started the program with fifty infants.
+She has only had about ten infants die in the past eighteen months.
 Many mothers don’t return after the first visit, so she has difficulty keeping accurate statistics.

 December 30-31, Pan Dia Village

-Our morning began with delicious quiche, papaya, fresh pineapple, squeezed orange juice, homemade granola, and coffee for breakfast.
+Our morning began with a delicious breakfast of quiche, papaya, fresh pineapple, squeezed orange juice, homemade granola, and coffee.
 Then Cora gave us a tour of the clinic run by the Mennonite church.
-They have several primary care exam rooms, two operating and recovery rooms, pharmacy, and a lab.
-It looks quite modern and advanced compared to other developing countries I have seen.
-Then we toured the crowded noisy busy market with fresh produce, rice, beans, and newly killed plucked chickens for sale.
+Their primary care exam rooms, two operating and recovery rooms, pharmacy, and a lab look quite modern compared to other developing countries I have witnessed.
+Next, we visited the crowded noisy market with fresh produce, rice, beans, and newly killed plucked chickens for sale.
 I bought a unique metal lime squeezer.

-Angel drove us to Pan Dia Village (Our Daily Bread village) for our cultural immersion with the Health Promoter named Clara.
+Angel drove us to Pan Dia Village (Our Daily Bread village) for our cultural immersion and introduced us to Clara, the Health Promoter.
 Paula and I will live tonight in this village, and Julie and Debbie will stay in another village.
 Since no one in either village speaks English, we will have at least one student who speaks fairly good Spanish.
-Clara showed us to the Peace Corps worker’s home where we will stay tonight while she is away on holiday.
-There is one double bed, a kitchen table, a small two burner gas stove, and oven.
+Clara led us to the Peace Corps worker’s home where we will stay tonight while she is away on holiday.
+There is one double bed, a kitchen table, a small two-burner gas stove, and an oven.
 The outhouse was covered in excrement which Clara cleaned while we took a nap (siesta).

 Four teen girls and guys took us on a hike through the village and the countryside.
 We didn’t know where we were going or how long we would be gone, so we made the mistake of leaving our water bottles behind on this hot day.
-The country is beautiful with fields of corn, tobacco, beans, and banana trees.
+We enjoyed walking through lush fields of corn, tobacco, beans, and banana trees.
 We crossed a river with much trepidation.
-Dr. Elaine told us not to wade in the river in bare feet because we might pick up Schistosomiasis worms (Snail fever) through our feet. https://en.wikipedia.org/wiki/Schistosomiasis.
-One of the young guys, who weighed about 120 pounds, carried the other girls across the stream on his back, but I couldn’t let him carry me.
-I took off my shoes, held his hand, and waded across while asking the Lord to protect me from the worms.
-The water was refreshing because it was about 90 degrees out.
+Dr. Elaine told us not to wade in the river in bare feet because we might pick up Schistosomiasis worms (Snail fever) through our feet. https://wwwnc.cdc.gov/travel/diseases/schistosomiasis

 Then one of the boys shinnied up a coconut palm tree and threw down a bunch of ripe coconuts.
 The other guy pulled out a machete, sliced off the top of the coconut, and handed us each one to drink.
 The coconut milk tasted wonderful and quenched my thirst.
 Dr. Elaine taught us that coconut milk is an isotonic solution (same pH as human blood) and could be infused intravenously for fluids in an emergency.